 Firebox: The firebox is where you actually build the fire.
-It is built of a special fire brick which is layed with a high temperature mortar.
+It is built of a special fire brick which is laid with a high temperature mortar.
 They vary in size but must be built in proportion to the flue passage size.

 Damper: Many people refer to the damper as the flue, which is incorrect.
 The damper is the assembly that opens and closes the flue to keep cold air out and heat in when fireplace is not in use.
 It is usually located (at top) of the inside of the of the firebox.